Derrick Caracter

-Derrick Eugene Caracter (born May 4, 1988) is an American former professional basketball player who last played for Capitanes de Arecibo of the Puerto Rican Baloncesto Superior Nacional.
-He played college basketball for Louisville and UTEP.
-Caracter played one season in the NBA with the Los Angeles Lakers.
+Derrick Eugene Caracter (born May 4, 1988) is an American former professional basketball player who played briefly in the National Basketball Association (NBA) for the Los Angeles Lakers.
+He played college basketball for the Louisville Cardinals and UTEP Miners.

 High school and college career

 Caracter grew up in Fanwood, New Jersey.
 He began attracting interest from college scouts in 2002 at the age of 14.
 He played high school basketball at St. Patrick High School as a freshman, and attended Scotch Plains-Fanwood High School as a sophomore before returning to St. Patrick's for his junior year.
 Caracter transferred to a boarding school, Notre Dame Preparatory School, during his senior year to focus on academics.
 In 2006, he began his college career at the University of Louisville.

-He withdrew from the 2008 NBA Draft and later that summer left the University of Louisville.
+He withdrew from the 2008 NBA draft and later that summer left the University of Louisville.
 He then enrolled at UTEP and, as required by NCAA regulations, sat out the 2008–09 basketball season.
 He became eligible to play in the second half of the 2009–10 season where he averaged 14.1 points and 8.1 rebounds in 27 games as a junior with the Miners.
 In three college seasons, he averaged 10.2 points (.560 FG%) and 5.6 rebounds in 80 games (36 starts).